The Nigerian Queen: Miss Grand International

 After 001 Entertainment acquired the rights to send delegates to Miss Grand International, Chikaodili Nna-Udosen became TNQ's first Miss Grand representative in 2020.
 The following year, TNQ runner-up Patience Christopher became the first Nigerian to place at the international pageant.

 Miss Eco International

 In 2021, TNQ acquired the right to send representatives to Miss Eco International.
 Queen Joy Omanibe, who had placed second runner-up in TNQ, became the first Nigerian to place at the international pageant.

 Scandal

-In 2016, Cynthia Ugbah resigned from her position as reigning TNQ after accusing organisers 001 Entertainment of sexual harassment.
-In a statement Ugbah stated "They wanted me to sleep with men for money and then given the money to them to better their own organisation.
+In 2016, Cynthia Ugbah resigned from her position as reigning TNQ after accusing organisers 001 Entertainment of procuring.
+In a statement Ugbah claimed "They wanted me to sleep with men for money and then give the money to them to better their own organisation.
 Apparently that's how it works.
 They are rogues, thieves, fake, and most of all broke, they need pretty girls to fetch them money."
 However, the organisation argued these were false claims, and Ugbah had been dethroned due to gross misconduct.